Kaya Herstad-Carney, Education Director ViP

 All Professionals, Board Member, Liverpool, Management and Core Team, UK

-Kaya specialises in singing, songwriting, vocal work, motivation, coordination, networking, vocal arranging and artist development, both as a vocal coach, musical director, mentor and lecturer.
+Kaya specialises in singing, songwriting, vocal habilitation and health, motivation, coordination, networking, vocal arranging and artist development, both as a vocal coach, musical director, mentor and lecturer, working mainly in popular music genres and musical theatre.

-Kaya is an authorised Vocology in Practice™ instructor and mentor and a BAST singing teacher trainer.
+Kaya is an authorised Vocology in Practice™ instructor and Educational Director for the organisation, and a mentor and BAST singing teacher trainer.

-In addition to private lessons and masterclass, Kaya has taught voice in a Higher Education level setting for over 15 years; at Liverpool Institute for Performing Arts (LIPA) for 7 years, 5 years at the “University of Chester” before joining the ACM (Academy of Contemporary Music) as Pathway Leader for the Creative Artist BA course and vocal specialist and musical director for ACM Electron choir.
+In addition to private lessons and masterclasses, Kaya has taught voice in a Higher Education level setting for almost two decades; at Liverpool Institute for Performing Arts (LIPA) for 7 years, 5 years at the “University of Chester” before joining the ACM (Academy of Contemporary Music) as Pathway Leader for the Creative Artist BA course and vocal specialist and musical director for ACM Electron choir (5 years), before taking on the subject head of singing position at Baardar Academy in Norway for the past three years.

 Previous engagements include visiting lecturer at University of Liverpool students and guest lectures at numerous Universities, schools, colleges and private music schools in UK, France and Norway.
 Kaya also took part in shaping the LIPA foundation certificate and was heading up the summer youth music program, “Get Real Academy”.

-Her formal qualifications include: Fellowship of the Higher Education Academy (FHEA), an MA in Performing Arts (Education) from the Liverpool Institute for Performing Arts (LIPA) and Liverpool Hope University, a BA (Hons) in Performing Arts (Music) and a Diploma in Popular Music & Sound Technology from LIPA and was working as a level 2 “Speech Level Singing” Instructor until she joined VIP as well as previous education in her native Norway including an HE diploma in Theatre and Music and training as a fitness instructor, which may explain her keen interest in vocal anatomy.
+Her formal qualifications include: Fellowship of the Higher Education Academy (FHEA), an MA in Performing Arts (Education) from the Liverpool Institute for Performing Arts (LIPA) and Liverpool Hope University, a BA (Hons) in Performing Arts (Music) and a Diploma in Popular Music & Sound Technology from LIPA and was working as a level 2 “Speech Level Singing” Instructor until she joined Vocology in Practice in 2014.
+Her education in her native Norway includes an HE diploma in Theatre and Music and training in sport science and as a fitness instructor, which may explain her keen interest in vocal anatomy.
 Her first experience with teaching was in the sports world coaching football and ice hockey teams and leading exercise to music and Pilates classes, and she still using mental training techniques from the sports world in her teaching.

 From Norway, Kaya originally made Liverpool her home 1999 till 2016 when she relocated to London.
 Kaya is a singer, songwriter, passionate lecturer, harmony fanatic and vocal geek with an interest in quirky instruments has become an established artist with a track record of performances from the “Royal Variety Show”, to the “BBC Songwriting Showcase”, from “Liverpool Sound City” to touring the UK and abroad, as a solo artist, and with her band “Science of the Lamps”.
 “Science of the Lamps” is well established in the Liverpool scene and continues to receive fantastic reviews.
 Kaya’s music has enabled her to support Brett Andersson (Suede), Noah and the Whale, The Wombats, Lamb, The Farm, Marina & The Diamonds, Dub Pistols to mention but a few, in the UK and abroad.
 Kaya’s own solo music has led to her being BBC Merseyside “Artist of the Month” and also “Spotlight Artist” for Liverpool Acoustic.
-When writing for others she’s seen her songs played on MTV and National Radio and TV and as part of three plays and two films, with the sound track to full-length feature film ‘My Lonely Me’ coming out in Spring 2015.
+When writing for others she’s seen her songs played on MTV and National Radio and TV and as part of three plays and two short films, and was nominated and awarded several prices for her sound tracks for full-lenght feature film 'My Lonely me' and 'Is This Now'.

 As musical director, she has worked with a vast array of bands, community choirs and professional groups, including collaborating with BAFTA winning composer Bill Connor on a piece for the Sing Out Project during Liverpool Capital of Culture celebrations, performances at the Royal Philharmonic Hall and at various festivals.